roeegro/SwimFix/training/OpenPose Train Setup Guide.md

 1) Compile our modified Caffe:
     -  Go to `training\openpose_caffe_train`
     - Make sure the `Makefile.config` is set up correctly with all correct path (By default it assumes Python2.7 without Anaconda and OpenCV 3)
-    - The original config file is `Makefile.config.example` - in case you want to use it modify the config file, do it on the `.example` and then copy the filename as `Makefile.config` by running `cp Makefile.config.example Makefile.config`
+    - The original config file is `Makefile.config.example` in case you want to use it or modify it.
+When you are done, run `cp Makefile.config.example Makefile.config` to copy it to the config file.
     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
 2) Generate the training model:
 	- Go to `training\openpose_train`